 Get your API Client

-Create an API Client for your Composable Commerce Project
+Create an API Client for your Project

-API Clients include authentication information and permission scopes to determine what endpoints the API Client can interact with.
+You must first set up an API Client before your applications can interact with your Project.
+An API Client includes authentication information and permission scopes to determine the endpoints the API Client can interact with.

 Objectives of this guide